PriyankViradia/NYC-safetly-and-livability-analysis/README.md

 - Priyank Viradia (PDV8883)

 ## Objective:
-- Identifying the preferable place in NYC for students to live in terms of crime and transportation using historic dataset provided NYC via their open data initiative.
+- Identify the preferable place in NYC for students to live in terms of crime and transportation using historic dataset provided by NYC via their open data initiative and daily rental price obtained from Airbnb

 ## Data Sets:
 - https://opendata.cityofnewyork.us/